triton-inference-server/server/docs/compose.md

 Note: If `compose.py` is run on release versions `r21.08` and older, the resulting container will have DCGM version 2.2.3 installed.
 This may result in different GPU statistic reporting behavior.

+### CPU only container composition

+To compose a container that is build for only cpu usage, simply remove the `--enable-gpu` flag when running `compose.py`.
+This will build a container from `ubuntu:20.04` docker and use backends/repoagents from `nvcr.io/nvidia/tritonserver:<upstream-container-version>-cpu-only-py3`.

 ## Build it yourself

 If you would like to do what `compose.py` is doing under the hood yourself, you can run `compose.py` with the `--dry-run` option and then modify the `Dockerfile.compose` file to satisfy your needs.